-The small claims process in the Federal Circuit Court and in state or territory magistrates and local courts can deal with claims about the payment of money.
+The small claims process in the Federal Circuit and Family Court of Australia and in state or territory magistrates and local courts can deal with claims about the payment of money.
 For example, the claim could be about not being paid:

 - your base rate of pay